readthedocs/readthedocs.org/docs/user/tutorial/index.rst

    List of inactive versions of the project

-Let's activate the ``1.0.x`` version.
+To activate the ``1.0.x`` version:

-For that, go to the "Versions" on your :term:`project home`, locate ``1.0.x`` under "Activate a version", and click on the :guilabel:`Activate` button.
+#.
+On your :term:`project home`, go to the "Versions", locate ``1.0.x`` under "Activate a version", and click the :guilabel:`Activate` button.

-This will take you to a new page with two checkboxes, "Active" and "Hidden".
-Check only "Active", and click :guilabel:`Save`.
+#.
+On the "Activate" page with "Active" and "Hidden" checkboxes, check only "Active" and click :guilabel:`Save`.

-After you do this, ``1.0.x`` will appear on the "Active Versions" section, and a new build will be triggered for it.

 .. note::

-   You can read more about :ref:`hidden versions <versions:hidden>` in our documentation.
+   Read more about :ref:`hidden versions <versions:hidden>`
+   in our documentation.

 ..
 "Show a warning for old versions" feature is not available anymore.